Stakely/stakely-docs/docs/staking-api/authentication.md

 Here is an example code on how you can verify returned signature:

 - Node.js Example:
-  - Replace `publicKey` with the provided staking api public key.
+  - Replace `publicKey` with the provided Staking API public key.
-  - Replace `data` with the returned json payload at the request.
+  - Replace `data` with the returned JSON payload at the request.
-  - Replace `signature` with the returned signature string value located at `X-signature` header
+  - Replace `signature` with the returned signature string value located at `x-signature` header

 ```javascript